maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 <!--
-    Describe the interfaces of the service including the selected Message Exchange Pattern (MEP) by using an UML diagram5 that illustrates the service interfaces definitions and operations and in tabular form.
+    Describe the interfaces of the service including the selected Message Exchange Pattern (MEP) by using an UML diagrams that illustrates the service interfaces definitions and operations and in tabular form.

     It is also recommended to describe the considerations resulting in the